Handbook for Gen Z

 Confused Gen Z Guy

-Many young people have a hard time forming their own identity because they cannot afford to move out of their parents’ homes
+Many young people struggle to form their own identity because they cannot afford to move out of their parents’ homes.

 Entry-level roles started requiring experience you couldn’t yet have.